CapregSoft/Hawqal-go/CONTRIBUTING.md

 ## Code Review and Testing

-All pull requests are reviewed by at least one member of the Hawqal team before they
+All pull requests should be reviewed by at least one member of the Hawqal team or by collaborators before they merge into the master.

 ## Running Examples